-If you buy a house with less than a 20 percent down payment, and finance it with a conventional loan, you are going to have to pay private mortgage insurance.
+If you buy a house with less than a 20% down payment, and finance it with a conventional loan, you are going to have to pay private mortgage insurance.
 PMI protects the lender against the possibility of a default.
 It does not protect you, the buyer, but it does give you the benefit of buying a home you might not otherwise have been able to get.
+Use SmartAsset’s free financial advisor matching tool to connect with a professional who can provide guidance on how to manage a mortgage within your financial plan.

 Introducing Single-Payment Mortgage Insurance